-If you see someone digging or disturbing the soil and there are no colored flags or marks on the ground, please stop the activity and ask the person to call 811 or visit clickbeforeyoudig.com before continuing.
-One should not rely on word-of-mouth, maps, memory or pipeline markers when planning a digging project.
+If you see someone digging or disturbing the soil and there are no flags or marks on the ground, please call Enbridge's 24-hour emergency number.
+When planning a digging project, one should not rely on word-of-mouth, maps, memory or pipeline markers.